andygock/glcd/README.md

 	GLCD_USE_SPI

-Note the SPI symbol isn't checked, and it is fine if it is not used.
+Note the SPI symbol isn't actually checked by the source at the moment, and it is fine if it is not used.
 It is for forward compatibility only.
+One day I may decide to check for it.

+Not all combinations of microcontroller platform and LCD controllers are supported out of the box.
+However you can edit the files `devices/` and `controllers/` and add your desired combination.
+More information on how to do this can be read in the doxygen documentation.

-To set a reset time, used by the glcd_reset() function, set GLCD_RESET_TIME to desired duration in milliseconds.
+To set a reset time, used by the `glcd_reset()` function, set `GLCD_RESET_TIME` to desired duration in milliseconds.

-These symbols need to be set in the configuration options of your IDE, usually in the "defined symbols" section, or they can be defined in a makefile as -D options.
+These symbols need to be set in the configuration options of your IDE, usually in the "defined symbols" section, or they can be defined in a makefile as `-D` options.

 Example: